 You have quite a few options if you find that a planned or current use of your property violates La Palma, California's zoning regulations.

 First of all, and most simply, the owner could just fix the violation.
 If the violation isn't very substantial, and fixing it wouldn't cost very much, this is probably the best and easiest option.

 Of course, simply fixing a zoning violation isn't always inexpensive or easy, and may interfere with your planned use of your property.
 For example, you might have just undertaken a substantial remodeling of your home, and later found out that some small part of it technically doesn't conform to La Palma, California's zoning laws.
 If this happens to you, you can apply to your local zoning board for what's known as a "variance."
 This is simply a decree by the zoning board that the particular rule your property violates no longer applies.
 The Supreme Court has held that local zoning boards have to grant variances when the violation is quite minor, and enforcing the ordinance would be unduly burdensome and not in the public interest.

 Additionally, if the zoning laws covering your property have changed, and some aspect of it is now violating the new rules, these changes can usually not be enforced against you, because it would be unfair to apply a new law retroactively.

-How Can a La Palma, California Attorney Help?
+What Can A La Palma, California Attorney Do?

 If you want to make improvements to your property, apply for a variance, or contest a zoning regulation as being applied to you retroactively, you have a right to do so, including some constitutional protections.
 However, your chances of prevailing in a zoning conflict will be markedly improved if you hire an efficient La Palma, California real estate attorney to help.